jhogan/core/STYLE.md

     itm = item()

-would be much less clear.
+would be much less clear because we don't know what kind of "item" is being created.

 ### Implementation tips
 None